 Refill after 10-15-2005

-Strangely, the label is dated October 15, 2005, which was likely the planned release date of the video game and may have been an old leftover.
+Strangely, the label is dated October 15, 2005, which might have been the planned release date of the game and may be an old leftover.

 There is an early screenshot displayed on the Game Boy knockoff that lurks in the Nerds' Hideout, albeit in a very low resolution.
 Details like a slightly earlier design of the Bullworth students and the old walking style can be seen here.